India is not perhaps a place that most people associate with sports, but cricket, hockey and football (soccer) all have their place.

 Tennis in India has always been a sport for the middle and upper classes.
 The country has produced a number of world-class players, such as the men’s duo of Mahesh Bhupati and Leander Paes, who briefly achieved a world number-one ranking in the men’s doubles in 1999, while the glamorous young Sania Mirza, the first ever Indian to break into the WTA’s Top 50 ranked players, rivals the nation’s cricketers in popularity.

 Volleyball is very popular throughout India, especially in the resorts of Goa.
 Standards aren’t particularly high and joining a game is quite easy.
-Since the arrival on the Formula 1 scene of Kingfisher tycoon Vijay Malia’s Force India team, motor racing has also grown in popularity and there is a race-track on the outskirts of Chennai.
-Golf is widely followed, too, again amongst the middle classes; the second-oldest golf course in the world is in Kolkata, and one of the highest in the world is at Shimla.
+Since the arrival on the Formula 1 scene of Kingfisher tycoon Vijay Malia’s Force India team, motor racing has also grown in popularity and since 2011 the country has hosted a Grand Prix at the spanking new track at Noida outside Delhi.
+Golf is widely followed, too, again among the middle classes; the second oldest golf course in the world is in Kolkata, and one of the highest in the world is at Shimla.